AndrewThurston/ConfirmationPage/README.md

 ConfirmationPage.page
 ================

-[VisualForce apex] This page takes the data of an opportunity and displays it in a comprehensive and legible form for confirming an order to the client.
+[VisualForce apex] This page takes the data of an opportunity and displays it in a comprehensive and legible form to use when confirming an order entry to a client.
 (Salesforce apex page)